RagavendranMRN/smag/flp/README.md

-# FLP module - TAG
+# FLP module - TAG1

 An SAP Fiori launchpad site is one of the site templates offered by SAP Cloud Platform Portal.
 A launchpad site displays a home page with tiles and links representing business applications that an end user can launch.